xypnox/blag_zola/content/page/about.md

 weight: -50
 comments: false
 ---

-I am Aditya Vikram Singh.
+I am Aditya Vikram Singh aka `xypnox`.

 I am a Physics Student at IIT Kharagpur.

+You can find my website/portfolio at [xypnox.github.io](https://xypnox.github.io)

 You can reach me at various social sites.